adavarski/GitLab-microservices-k8s/README.md

 # microservises app: bluepost

-We will build, test and release with GitLab:
+We will build, test, release, deploy with GitLab:

 https://gitlab.com/bluepost
 ```